 5. Snowflake Confetti

-You could scatter adorable miniature snowflakes across the whole table or create a patch with snowflakes in the central part of the table, instead of using a table runner.
+Be playful when arranging your confetti.
+Try scattering adorable miniature snowflakes across the whole table or create a patch with snowflakes in the central part of the table, instead of using a table runner.
+Or, place tiny snowflake decorations around your centerpiece or around other decorations, such as candles.

-Snowflake confetti could be placed in flower girls baskets and could be scattered by the flower girls in front on the bride as she walks down the isle.
-You can be sure that this scene will melt everyone’s heart!
+For that “Aww” moment, place snowflake confetti in flower girls baskets and let the flower girls scattered them onto the aisle, while they walk.
+Although snowflkes represent winter you can be sure that this scene will melt everyone’s heart!

 Would you like to learn how to make bespoke bridal headpieces and how to turn this hobby into living?
 Check out our one-year online diploma course BH&J Pro (Bridal Headpieces and Jewellery) by clicking here >>>